Maliek2/weblogin/README.md

-# A statically generated blog example using Next.js, Markdown, and TypeScript
+# A Statically Markdown, and TypeScript

 This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.